Julian22222/PRACTICE/Next_and_NestJS/README-NEXT.md

 }
 ```

-- To avoid errors with async await and -> use client and useState, etc. ,separare your app on small components and then you can add client side server or client side server where you need.
-Also, you can insert client side components into server side components
+- To avoid errors with async await and -> use client and useState, etc. ,separare your app on small components and then you can add client side or server side server where you need.
+Also, you can insert client side components into server side components.
 - Metadata block can't be used in 'use client' file, Metadata block is server-only.
 Metadata block must run on the server!!! - to solve this problem we need to split out file into 2 different components - with 'use client' -client component file and server page file.
 See app/posts/[id]/page.tsx

 ❌ This example below will show an error!!!